mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 By default, infinite loading works on the client-side.
 To switch it to server-side, the `rowCount` needs to be set and the number of initially loaded rows needs to be less than the `rowCount` value.
 In addition, you need to handle the `onFetchRows` callback to fetch the rows for the corresponding index.
 Finally, you need to use the `apiRef.current.insertRows()` to tell the DataGrid where to insert the newly fetched rows.

 Lastly, in order for the filtering and sorting to work you need to set their modes to `server`.
-You can find out more information about how to do that [here](https://material-ui.com/components/data-grid/filtering/#server-side-filter) and [here](https://material-ui.com/components/data-grid/sorting/#server-side-sorting).
+You can find out more information about how to do that on the [server side filter page](/components/data-grid/filtering/#server-side-filter) and on the [server side sorting page](/components/data-grid/sorting/#server-side-sorting).

 {{"demo": "pages/components/data-grid/rows/ServerInfiniteLoadingGrid.js", "bg": "inline", "disableAd": true}}